brodieG/unitizer/DEVNOTES.md

 Color in code comments?
 Could do so pretty easily

+One of the key objectives is differentiating `unitizer` meta output from normal code output.
+Will need to provide a solution for terminals without color support, perhaps something like prepending `>>` to every meta line.

 ### Simple Value Failures

 Need some way of mitigating the amount of output put out by `unitizer`.
 Right